 Informing the Product Pipeline

 A full B2B win-loss analysis is not just a way to evaluate sales and marketing efforts, but it can also inform the product pipeline.
-By looking at what factors led to wins or losses in sales, companies can identify areas for improvement in their products.
+By looking at what factors led to wins or losses in sales, companies can identify areas for improvement in their products or help you understand how to choose your ideal software development partner.

 For example, if a competitor's product is chosen over the company's product because it has a feature that the company's product does not have, the company can prioritize adding that feature in its next product update.